 Tips for Visiting LEGOLAND Florida – Water Park

-The water park is located within the theme park but requires additional admission and separate tickets.
+The LEGOLAND water park is located within the theme park but requires additional admission and separate tickets.

 If you’re planning to do BOTH the theme park and the water park AND plan to stay on property at LEGOLAND resort then I would plan for a 2-3 night stay in order to allow you to fully enjoy all of the experiences!

-The water park has a lot to do and, like the theme park, has activities geared towards every age (The Build-A-Boat was my FAVORITE moment of the entire day).
+The water park has a lot to do, including a wave pool and lazy river.
+Like the theme park, there are activities geared towards every age (The Build-A-Boat was my FAVORITE moment of the entire day).